SB-DA/Election_Analysis/README.md

 The winner of the election was:
 - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

+## Challenge Overview
+Now that we have helped Seth and Tom submit the election audit results to the election commission.
+They have requested some additional data to complete the audit:
+The voter turnout for each county
+The percentage of votes from each county out of the total count The county with the highest turnout

+## Challenge Summary